Okol dialect

-The Kol language, Aka-Kol, is an extinct Great Andamanese language, of the Central group.
+The Kol language, O-Kol, is an extinct Great Andamanese language, of the Central group.
 It was spoken in the southeast section of Middle Andaman.

 History

 The Kol were one of the indigenous peoples of the Andaman Islands, one of the ten or so Great Andamanese tribes identified by British colonials in the 1860s.
 Their language was closely related to the other Great Andamanese languages.
 They were extinct as a distinct people by 1921.

 Grammar

 The Great Andamanese languages are agglutinative languages, with an extensive prefix and suffix system.
 They have a distinctive noun class system based largely on body parts, in which every noun and adjective may take a prefix according to which body part it is associated with (on the basis of shape, or functional association).
 Thus, for instance, the *aka- at the beginning of the language names is a prefix for objects related to the tongue.
-An adjectival example can be given by the various forms of yop, "pliable, soft", in Aka-Bea:

-A cushion or sponge is ot-yop "round-soft", from the prefix attached to words relating to the head or heart.

-A cane is ôto-yop, "pliable", from a prefix for long things.

-A stick or pencil is aka-yop, "pointed", from the tongue prefix.

-A fallen tree is ar-yop, "rotten", from the prefix for limbs or upright things.